i8degrees/redstone-university/src/Part-I--Foundations/01_Input-Register/draft.md

 Welcome to your first day at Redstone University!

 Our grand adventure is to build a complete, working computer from scratch.
-But like any great construction project, we must begin by laying a solid foundation.
-The very first thing we need is a way to communicate with our machine.
+But like any great journey, we need to start with the basics.
+The very first thing we need is a way to talk to our machine.
 We need a way to give it information.

-In this first module, we're going to build our computer's "keyboard."
-It won't have letters like a normal keyboard.
-Instead, it will have a set of simple switches that let us speak the computer's one and only native language: `binary`.
+In this module, we’re going to build a **4-bit input interface**, a simple set of switches that lets us speak the computer’s native language: **binary**.
+In Minecraft, levers hold their state, making them perfect for this job.
+By flipping them, we can set a 4-bit binary number (any value from 0 to 15) and see it in action.
+This isn’t a true register (a storage device we’ll build later), but it’s a hands-on way to input binary data and understand how computers start processing information.
+As we move forward, you’ll see how this simple setup connects to the bigger picture.

-Let's get started.
+Let’s get started!

 ---